 Burns also serves on the Public Lands, National Parks and Forests Subcommittee.
 A new Montana Wilderness Bill will fall under the jurisdiction of this subcommittee.
 The Energy Research and Development Subcommittee membership gives Burns a say in energy policy decisions that affect the future of Montana’s coal, natural gas and oil reserves.

 On the Small Business Committee, Burns is the top Republican on the Urban and Minority Owned Business Development Subcommittee, which Burns hopes to use to improve the small business climate for minorities including native Americans.
 Burns, who was raised on a family farm and has strong agricultural roots, will also serve on the Rural Economy and Family Farming Subcommittee.

 Burns has been appointed Vice Chairman of the United States Group of the Interparliamentary Union (IPU) and as a member of the Military Academy Board of the Army for West Point.

 Senator and Mrs. Burns are parents of a daughter, Keely, a 19-year-old sophomore pre-med student at Montanan State University, and a son, Garrett, a 14-year-old ninth grader.
 The Burns are Lutherans.

 Burns is also known as a humorous speaker.
 By poking fun at himself, he hopes to show that politicians should not take themselves too seriously, but should take their jobs seriously.
 An example is his observation: “We all do dumb things 15 minutes a day.
 The key is not to go over your quota!”

-Press release by Bryce Dustman (a Daviess Countian) for Senator Burns on Oct.
+— press release presented by Bryce Dustman (a Daviess Countian) for Senator Conrad Burns on Oct.
 4, 1990